deepika087/DockerPOC/README.md

 Go to http://localhost:8081/weatherforecast.
 The "summary" field of weatherforecast data model is returned from the backend.
 To verify the backend only, go to  http://localhost:8080/invokeexe
+Tip: although the documentation says that writing imageName:latest and setting imagePolicy to Never will fetch the latest from local but that doesn’t work.